PrimeNoodles/Projects/README.md

 - [Rabe Datta](https://github.com/RabeDatta)

 What started as a Pictionary multiplayer game turned into a real time code sharing service.
 Created as a Hackathon project for Major League Hacking, this program allows users to choose a username, chat to one another, write code in a text field which is updated real time to let others see it as well.
 Also has a hand drawn jukebox which plays music when clicked on.
 Multiple users can write code and share the text field.
 Created using React hooks, socket.io, javascript, html, and deployed with Heroku.

+### YickWalk
+*A java top down game built from the ground up which features a moving robot character in a train station*

+A work in progress prototype which shows the usage of many imports such as buffered image, audio input streams, javax swing, threading, graphics, key listeners and more.
+At the moment does not have a direction but it's more of a framework of what can be as a learning experience.
+Has all original art.